ChengWeiGu/zip2exe_converter/README.md

     ●ExecuteFile

 2. Open cmd window and run the script "zip2exe.bat" after changing the parameters:
-    ●<ProductName>: it's your product name
+    ●"ProductName": it's your product name
-    ●<1.1.0>: it's your product version
+    ●"1.1.0": it's your product version